 The state of Tennessee has two (2) different business taxes.
 A Corporate income tax referred to as an Excise Tax and a gross margins referred to as a Franchise Tax.
 This tax rate effects all businesses such as Corporations, S Corporations, and LLCs.

-Like many states, Tennessee has multiple tax rates.
+Sales Tax – like many states, Tennessee has multiple tax rates.
 One at the state level and another at the local level.
-The state rate is 7.00% the average local rate is 2.53% (total average rate for Tennessee Sales Tax is 9.53%, making it the most expensive state in the union regarding Sales tax)
+The state rate is 7.00% the average local rate is 2.55% (total average rate for Tennessee Sales Tax is 9.55%, making it the second most expensive state in the union regarding Sales tax, behind Louisiana).

-The average property tax rate for residential property in the state of Tennessee is 0.73%, which is below the national average of 0.93%.
+Property Taxes in Tennessee – the average property tax rate for residential property in the state of Tennessee is 0.68%, which is below the national average of 1.08%.

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three:

 - Wage Base – Tennessee has a wage base of $7,000